MarcinMoskala/ActivityStarter/README.md

     protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_main);
-        ActivityStarter.start(this); // This can be located in BaseActivity, one for all activities
+        ActivityStarter.fill(this); // This can be located in BaseActivity, one for all activities

         //...
     }